December 1, 2020

 WA State Ferry System is discouraging people from using it for non-essential trips due to decreased funding and sailings, which is making the ferries more crowded.
 COVID-19 is also impacting Seattle Metro as bus drivers fall ill.
 Transit between France and the UK reopen.
 COVID-19 in minks has now spread to 9 countries and is threatening the fur coat industry in Europe.

 Trump vetoes the NDAA but has shifted his complaint from the renaming of bases bearing Confederate names, to the Section 230 internet liability issue.
 It contained 3% raises for military personnel and funding for military programs.
-What a great way for him to screw a large segment of his voters.
+What a great way for him to screw a large segment of his voter base.

 He also contests many of the pieces of the stimulus / survival package that were in his own original version.
 The $2,000 checks were part of the Dems original budget proposal in May and they are now rushing to the House floor with this new amendment to their original proposal.
 The current funding for UI and COVID-19 relief (moratoriums on eviction) expire December 26.
 The Senate plans to reconvene December 28 to override his veto on the NDAA.